muggy8/improbable/from-me-to-me/K4fSYHh5.md

 It was normally so docile and I could snag it out of the water easily but now, it was bouncing all over the place.

-For some reason, the closer I got to the two Pillows, the more aggrivated they seemed to become.
+For some reason, the closer I got to the two Pillows, the more aggravated they seemed to become.

 As a result.
 I decided to keep a distance from them for now as Mikay scolded Phanna.